-Set up a committee to plan your organization's activities during the week.
-Put a call out to your members and the rest of the campus community to solicit volunteers.
-Reach out to student and employee groups on campus to see if they are interested in getting involved.
+- Set up a committee to plan your organization's activities during the week. - Put a call out to your members and the rest of the campus community to solicit volunteers while beginning to educate your academic community about the issues. - Reach out to student and non-academic employee groups on campus to see if they are interested in getting involved.
+The broader your local coalition, the better.